Ehsaan08-ai/codecrafters-claude-code-python/README.md

 # Passing the first stage

-The entry point for your `claude-code` implementation is in `app/main.py`.
+The entry point for my `claude-code` implementation is in `app/main.py`.
 Study and uncomment the relevant code, and submit to pass the first stage:

 ```sh